Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

 - Sexual partners who have engaged in high-risk sexual behavior or have had an STI

-Bacteria (such as staphylococcus and streptococcus) and too much growth of normal bacteria in the vagina (bacterial vaginosis) can also cause cervicitis.
+Too much growth of some bacteria that normally are present in the vagina (bacterial vaginosis) can also lead to cervical infection.

 - Unusual vaginal discharge that does not go away: discharge may be gray, white or yellow in color

 Women who may be at risk for chlamydia should be tested for this infection, even if they do not have symptoms.

 A pelvic exam is done to look for: